okta/samples-aspnetcore/social-login/README.md

-# ASP.NET Core & Social Login Page Example
+# ASP.NET Core & Social Sign-In Page Example

 This example shows you how to use the [Okta ASP.NET Core SDK] to sign in a user via other identity providers such as Google or Facebook.
 The user's browser is first redirected to the self-hosted sign-in page on your ASP.NET Core application with multiple sign-in options.
 Once the user is successfully authenticated via Okta, ASP.NET Core automatically populates `HttpContext.User` with the information that the identity provider sends back about the user.